CarsonTSmith/Grackle/README.md

 # Navigating the Code
 Under the src/ folder is where the all of the code is.
 The main section of the code and the main entry point can be found under  src/core/
+The path "endpoints" code can be found under src/core/request_router.hpp(cpp).
+This maps request endpoints to actions.

+# Some current limitations